 By Faye Martins

-People choose private yoga training sessions for a variety of reasons.
+People choose private yoga training sessions for various reasons.
 Some students are unfamiliar with yoga and pranayama and feel more comfortable in a one-on-one setting.
-Some students might have a specific injury or ailment they are working on and others just prefer a quiet, homey setting to practice yoga.
-Clients can let the yoga instructor know their specific desires and he or she can then develop a program to suit their individual needs.
-Some students want to work on pranayama, or breathing, techniques.
-A yoga teacher should carefully develop a program based on the client’s knowledge, experience and goals.
+Some students might have a specific injury or ailment they are working on, and others prefer a quiet, home setting to practice yoga.

 Know the Student